pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

   - I added styles for form validation error message elements

 ### javaScript:

+#### all original code is in, expo-signup.js,
-  - all original code, expo-signup.js, contains the JavaScript for this project.
+  - contains the JavaScript for this project.
   - using code comments separated it into 3 sections:
   - // Constant variables, // Functions // Event Listeners

-- front-end stuff only
+#### front-end stuff only
     - to a beginner, there seems to be lots of code here
     - however, all this is client-side form input and data validation only

-- signUpRegistration array:
+#### signUpRegistration array:

   - As text is entered into input fields and selector choices are made,
     - these are read as object/key values into the signUpRegistration array.